floriankark/cs224n-win2223/README.md

 Reading papers is an important part of this course and crucial for completing the assignments successfully.
 Therefore I recommend to have a look at [How to read a Paper](https://web.stanford.edu/class/ee384m/Handouts/HowtoReadPaper.pdf)

+For now, all assignments are completed.
+I will continue watching the rest of the lectures and come back in September this year to try completing one of the default projects.

 ## My Schedule

 **Apr.18.2023**